mounik2000/figr-MLI-assignment/README.md

 Implementation details: Run the notebook in the presence of GPUs

 ## Key Details
-1. Considering the GPU and RAM limitations, I used the Falcon-7B 4-bit model.
+1. I used the Falcon-7B 4-bit model, considering the GPU and RAM limitations.
 (Local doesn't have GPUs; used free collab GPU)
 2. I wrote the logic for training in PyTorch instead of using inbuilt HF trainers.
 3. Used Dynamic Learning Rate Scheduler with Adam optimizer
 4. Here is the code to compute the BLEU score.
 We used this to compare two html codes (two strings).